Ernst, Baron von Feuchtersleben

-Baron Ernst von Feuchtersleben (full name: Ernst Maria Johann Karl Freiherr von Feuchtersleben; 29 April 1806 – 3 September 1849), was an Austrian physician, poet and philosopher.
+Baron Ernst von Feuchtersleben (full name: Ernst Maria Johann Karl Freiherr von Feuchtersleben; 29 April 1806 – 3 September 1849), was an Austrian medical doctor, poet and philosopher.
 He was a member of the von Feuchtersleben family.

 Life

 He was born as son of Ernst von Feuchtersleben (1765–1834).
 He was of an old Saxon noble family.
 His older half-brother was Eduard von Feuchtersleben (1798–1857), son of Ernst von Feuchtersleben from his first marriage.

 His father, a man of serious and stern character, attained the rank of aulic councillor in the Austrian civil service.

 He attended the Theresian Academy in his native city, and in 1825 entered its university as a student of medicine.
 In 1833 he obtained the degree of doctor of medicine and settled in Vienna as a practicing surgeon.
 In 1834 he married.
 The young doctor kept up his connection with the university, where he lectured, and in 1844 was appointed dean of the faculty of medicine.

 He cultivated the acquaintance of Franz Grillparzer, Heinrich Laube, and other intellectuals in Vienna.
 He interested himself greatly in educational matters, and in 1848, while refusing the presidency of the ministry of education, accepted the appointment of under secretary of state in that department.
 In this capacity he attempted to introduce some important reforms in the system of education, but, discouraged by the difficulties which he encountered, he resigned in December of the following year.
 His health gave way, and he died in Vienna on 3 September 1849.